nzommmo/UBUNTU-DOCK/README.md

 ## Usage

 To use these settings, you can apply them using the `gsettings` command-line tool.
 Here's an example of how to apply the settings:
+Paste the script below in your system terminal.

 ```bash
 gsettings set org.gnome.shell.extensions.dash-to-dock extend-height false